csev/cc4e/book/README.md

 TODO
 ----

-Underline the chapter title with '===='.
-Underline sub-chapters like "1.10 Scope ..." with "-----".

-Bold the "Exercise 1-17" bits.

 Switch all variables mentioned in the narrative to back-quote (markdown style).

 Enclose all reserved words like `if`, `for`, `while`, `int`, `float`, etc. in back-quotes.